Brox7/Electronic-voting-Machine-EVM-/README.md

 ## Files Description

-[Report.pdf](https://github.com/Brox7/Electronic_voting_Machine-EVM-/blob/main/Report.pdf) - Contains the project Report which highlights the project specification,justifications,assumptions,memory addressing and flowcharts explain the flow of the process.
+[Report.pdf](https://github.com/Brox7/Electronic_voting_Machine-EVM-/blob/main/Report.pdf) - Contains the project Report which highlights the project specification,justifications,assumptions,memory addressing and flowcharts explaining the flow of the process.

 [Chart.pdf](https://github.com/Brox7/Electronic_voting_Machine-EVM-/blob/main/Chart.pdf) - Contains how the actual EVM design will look like with all the microprocessors and interfaces.